-Provide an itemized budget/cost proposal as well as a budget narrative which explains the reason for each requested budget item and which provides the basis for its cost.
+Provide an itemized budget/cost proposal (in English and in German) as well as a budget narrative which explains the reason for each requested budget item and which provides the basis for its cost.
 All requested items must be thoroughly justified and clearly related to the goals/objectives of the application.